Wernicke–Korsakoff syndrome: Memory deficits

-As mentioned previously, the amnesic symptoms of WKS include both retrograde and anterograde amnesia.
+The amnesic symptoms of WKS include both retrograde and anterograde amnesia.
 The retrograde deficit has been demonstrated through an inability of WKS patients to recall or recognize information for recent public events.
 The anterograde memory loss is demonstrated through deficits in tasks that involve encoding and then recalling lists of words and faces, as well as semantic learning tasks.
-WKS patients have also demonstrated difficulties in perseveration as evidenced by a deficit in performance on the Wisconsin Card Sorting Test.
+WKS patients have also demonstrated difficulties in perseveration, as evidenced by a deficit in performance on the Wisconsin Card Sorting Test.
 The retrograde amnesia that accompanies WKS can extend as far back as twenty to thirty years, and there is generally a temporal gradient seen, where earlier memories are recalled better than more recent memories.
-It has been widely accepted that the critical structures that lead to the memory impairment in WKS are the mammillary bodies, and the thalamic regions.
+It has been widely accepted that the critical structures that lead to the memory impairment in WKS are the mammillary bodies and the thalamic regions.
 Despite the aforementioned memory deficits, non-declarative memory functions appear to be intact in WKS patients.
 This has been demonstrated through measures that assess perceptual priming.

 Other studies have shown deficits in recognition memory and stimulus-reward associative functions in patients with WKS.
-The deficit in stimulus-reward functions was demonstrated by Oscar-Berman and Pulaski who presented patients with reinforcements for certain stimuli but not others, and then required the patients to distinguish the rewarded stimuli from the non-rewarded stimuli.
+The deficit in stimulus-reward functions was demonstrated by Oscar-Berman and Pulaski, who presented patients with reinforcements for certain stimuli but not others, and then required the patients to distinguish the rewarded stimuli from the non-rewarded stimuli.
 WKS patients displayed significant deficits in this task.
 The researchers were also successful in displaying a deficit in recognition memory by having patients make a yes/no decision as to whether a stimulus was familiar (previously seen) or novel (not previously seen).
 The patients in this study also showed a significant deficit in their ability to perform this task.

 Confabulation

 People with WKS often show confabulation, spontaneous confabulation being seen more frequently than provoked confabulation.
 Spontaneous confabulations refer to incorrect memories that the patient holds to be true, and may act on, arising spontaneously without any provocation.
-Provoked confabulations can occur when a patient is cued to give a response, this may occur in test settings.
+Provoked confabulations can occur when a patient is cued to give a response; this may occur in test settings.
 The spontaneous confabulations viewed in WKS are thought to be produced by an impairment in source memory, where they are unable to remember the spatial and contextual information for an event, and thus may use irrelevant or old memory traces to fill in for the information that they cannot access.
-It has also been suggested that this behaviour may be due to executive dysfunction where they are unable to inhibit incorrect memories or because they are unable to shift their attention away from an incorrect response.
+It has also been suggested that this behaviour may be due to executive dysfunction, where patients are unable to inhibit incorrect memories or to shift their attention away from an incorrect response.